 Each fall BJU hosts a Summer Ministry Conference.
 Over 30 Christian camps and other children's and youth evangelistic organizations recruit summer workers from our student body.
-These organizations spend several days promoting summer min-
+These organizations spend several days promoting summer ministry opportunities while interacting with students at their display booths in the Riley Reception Room.
+The conference is hosted by the Office of Outreach Ministries.